5AUL-R/ECEN_430_Tutorials/README.md

 $ sudo apt-get install ros-kinetic-rosserial
 ```

-Initially we are using a simple blink sketch on the Arduino, this is found the `Arduino` folder of this directory.
+Initially we are using a simple blink sketch on the Arduino, this is found the `Arduino` folder of this repo.
 Before this sketch will compile we need to generate the ROS headers.
 Move to the sketch book, and make the header files:

 ```
 $ cd ~/sketchbook/libraries/